Textual Healing PR Edinburgh Fringe roster 2024

 2-25 August

 Devon’s finest, and now one of Bristol’s top comedians, Alex Kitson has conquered his native West Country and is setting his sights on the Edinburgh Fringe with a debut hour of rip-roaring standup.
-Fresh from supporting Vittorio Angelone, Tom Ward and Tom Houghton on their UK tours, the founder of Chortle Award-winning White Bear Comedy Club is getting real about two events, six years apart, that have had a massive impact on his life – one involved a double whammy of being dumped by “the one” on the same night as a devastating career moment, the other was being sexually assaulted in the US.
+Fresh from supporting Vittorio Angelone, Tom Ward and Tom Houghton on their UK tours, the founder of the Chortle Award-winning White Bear Comedy Club is getting real about two events, six years apart, that have had a massive impact on his life – one involved a double whammy of being dumped by “the one” on the same night as a devastating career moment, the other was being sexually assaulted in the US.
 Forging something positive from these stories, Alex paints a surprising picture of hope and of facing adversity together, and with humour.

 ‘A natural performer.’
 Epigram